HealthMe-pls/MediC-compose/README.md

-# just docker-compose file of this project, look away pls
+# just s docker-compose file for this project, look away pls